 While it’s common knowledge that CAD / CAM is used in AEC functions (Architecture, Engineering, and Construction, as well as in Manufacturing) it’s interesting to note that there are other less well-known areas that make use of CAD / CAM technology – dentistry and dress design, to name two.
 In fact, nearly any industry that produces a tangible product or device makes use of CAD / CAM in one of its many forms.
 Here’s the list that compiled (let me know in a comment if there are others I should include in a future article):

-This is one of the high-tech industries that uses CAD / CAM.
+This is one of the high-tech industries that use CAD / CAM.
 The aerospace industry includes manufacturers of everything from space vehicles to satellites, aircraft to missiles.
 Because these products are high-priced items (any single aerospace product can be several million dollars), CAD / CAM software, in both its 2D and 3D forms, plays an integral role in the design process.
 Before the product is built, every detail will be thoroughly planned and virtualized using sophisticated design software.
+Learn more about CAD for the Aerospace industry.

 Have you had a crown made for a tooth in the past 10 years?
 If so, most likely you found out that your dentist has embraced technological advances in computer-aided dentistry and computer-aided manufacturing (CAD / CAM).
 Actually, for the past 3 decades, computer-aided dentistry has been employed to digitize dental structures and the oral cavity for the virtual design of simple and complex prosthetic units.
 The difference today is that often, with the help of special dental materials and dental 3D printers, the structure is created in the dentist’s office while you wait, rather than being sent out to a lab for construction.
 Dental CAD / CAM design and printing technologies can provide unparalleled anatomical accuracy “while you wait.”